avenix/WDK/README.md

  > 'Warning - FeatureSelector - every segment has same value.
 Feature selection might fail';

  The current version of the *FeatureSelector* uses the mRMR algorithm to select the most relevant features.
 The mRMR algorithm will fail if every value of a feature is the same.

+Furthermore, the data in the *./data/rawData* directory should be consistent.
+You will get errors if different files have different amount of columns.

 ## References
 You will find more information about the human activity recognition on Andreas Bulling's article: https://dl.acm.org/citation.cfm?id=2499621